shoubhikraj/autodE-gui/README.md

 ### How to install:

-The code is written to be usable on all platforms.
-It has been tested on MacOS 12.6, Linux Ubuntu 22.0.4, and Windows 10.
+The code is written to be usable on all platforms (i.e. platform-agnostic).
+It has been tested on MacOS 12.6, and Windows 10.
+Linux Ubuntu 22.0.4 is also used for testing, but infrequently.

 The autodE GUI will work with Python >3.7, and needs the following packages: